RICHARD, RACHEL & RYAN WOJCIK

-In a world where big business can often be cold and impersonal, Richard and Louise Wojcik still believe in family.
-That means at Wojcik’s Funeral Chapel you are treated as family by staff who maintain a tradition of providing old fashioned and personalized funeral services.
+In a world where big business can often be cold and impersonal, Richard, Rachel and Ryan Wojcik still believe in family.
+That means at Wojcik’s Funeral Chapel you are treated as family by the Wojcik staff who maintain a tradition of providing old fashioned and personalized funeral services.

-They are one of the few family owned funeral chapels left in Winnipeg.
+We are one of the few Family Owned Funeral Chapels left in Winnipeg.
 “Most of Winnipeg’s funeral homes are now owned by large corporations whose loyalties belong to their shareholders,” explains Wojcik’s President, Richard Wojcik.
 His vision is to offer families a better, more intimate alternative.

 October 13, 1998 – Opened first Funeral Chapel at 2157 Portage Avenue

 August 16, 2003 – Opened privately owned Crematorium in Headingley, Manitoba

 April 1, 2008 – Opened second Funeral Chapel at 1020 Main Street

 “We offer assistance 24 hours a day, seven days a week,” Richard Wojcik says.
 “We provide a service for all faiths and any beliefs, at any place of worship and cemetery in Winnipeg and rural Manitoba.”

 Wojcik’s encourages people to compare prices and services so they can make an informed decision.
 They usually find that the smaller, privately owned funeral chapels offer a more personal service at a better price.
 There is no cost or obligation associated with a consultation.

 People should also be aware that they are not obliged to use the funeral chapel located in the cemetery they are using.
 They are free to choose the company they feel most comfortable with.
 Even prearranged funeral plans can be cancelled or transferred to the funeral chapel of their choice.